IsometricShahil/TVec/TVEC_DOC.md

 Ex. `vec:setAngle("3.14")`, `"3" + vec` <br/>
 * Random function <br/>
-TVec picks `love.math.random` if it is avaliable, otherwise it uses `math.random` to make TVec use your own random function do, `TVec.rand = yourRandomFunction` when called this function should return a random value between 0 and 1.
+TVec picks `love.math.random` if it is avaliable, otherwise it uses `math.random` to make TVec use your own random function do, `TVec.rand = yourRandomFunction`, when called this function should return a random value between 0 and 1.
 **TVec doesn't validate your function.**